 Homelessness in Richmond

-There are many factors that may lead someone to experience homelessness, including lack of income, lack of access to affordable housing options and medical services, traumatic events, addiction issues, physical health problems, or mental health concerns.
-Homelessness is a difficult experience and causes physical and mental suffering.
-It is not something that most people would want to experience for themselves or their loved ones.
+Many factors may lead someone to experience homelessness, including lack of income, access to affordable housing and medical services, traumatic events, addiction issues, physical health problems and mental health concerns.
+Homelessness is a consequence of one or more of these causes that results in physical and psychological suffering, often resulting in significant trauma.

 On September 9, 2019, the Richmond Homelessness Strategy 2019-2029 was adopted by City Council.
-This Strategy will guide the community’s actions regarding homelessness service provision over the next 10 years.
+This strategy was informed through extensive public engagement activities and is guiding City staff and community actions regarding homelessness service provision over the 10-year period.

 Safety and Public Spaces

-The City continues to monitor public spaces to ensure they remain clean and safe for all residents to use.
-The City has an established process in place for the safe disposal of needles.
-If you find a needle in a public space, please notify the City's Public Works Department for disposal.
-They can be reached at 604-270-8721.
-In addition, Vancouver Coastal Health provides information regarding safe needle disposal on their website.
+The City continues monitoring public spaces to ensure they remain clean and safe for all residents.
+The City has an established process to dispose of needles safely.
+If a needle is found in a public space, notify the City's Public Works Department for disposal at 604-270-8721 (24-hour line).
+In addition, Vancouver Coastal Health provides information regarding safe needle disposal on its website.

 Homeless Counts are conducted across Metro Vancouver every three years.
 The next Count will be over a 24 hour period, March 7 and 8, 2023.
 The most recent Metro Vancouver Homeless Count was conducted in March 2020 and identified a minimum of 85 individuals experiencing homelessness in Richmond.
 This is a 21 percent increase since 2017 and is considered an undercount.
 Service providers in the community estimate that there are approximately 145 individuals experiencing homelessness in Richmond.
 The City is working closely with community partners to reduce the number of people experiencing homelessness in Richmond.

 In addition to the links to documents and homeless service providers above, the following list provides links and web addresses to frequently used websites:

 - BC Housing: Homelessness Services and Program